Tagansko-Krasnopresnenskaya line: History

-In a similar logic that was shown when building the Kaluzhsko-Rizhskaya line, it was decided to postpone the central section in favour of building the new radial line, however after the opening of the new Zhdanovskaya line in late 1966, the passenger traffic between it and the former Kaluzhskaya line overstretched the capacity of the ring between Oktyabrskaya and Taganskaya.
-The two presented itself a unique opportunity and in late 1970 Moscow Metro's first cross-platform transfer point was opened at Kitay-Gorod.
+In a similar logic that was used when building the Kaluzhsko-Rizhskaya line, it was decided to postpone the construction of central section in favour of building the new radial line.
+However after the opening of the new Zhdanovskaya line in late 1966, the increasing passenger traffic between it and the former Kaluzhskaya line put too much pressure the capacity of the stretch of Koltsevaya line between Oktyabrskaya and Taganskaya that connected the two radii.
+It was decided to extend both lines northwards and have them meet close to the Kremlin, which was realized in 1970 when Kitay-Gorod (then Ploshchad Nogina), the first cross-platform station in Moscow metro, was constructed.